Healing with Food

 "Modern medicine seems to ignore the obvious: foods can stimulate body processes and potentially trigger (or relieve) countless pathologic events."
 A Patients's Guide to Chinese Medicine

-Conversely, those who have cold or "yang deficient" conditions such as low blood pressure, hypersomnia, sciatica, hypothyroid, Hashimoto's complex, may do better with a more stimulating (yang) diet.
+On the other hand, individuals with cold or "yang deficient" conditions—such as low blood pressure, excessive sleepiness, sciatica, hypothyroidism, and Hashimoto's disease—may find relief with a more stimulating (yang) diet.

-Cooking can affect the stimulation properties of food.
-Boiling and steaming food will result in cooler (yin) foods while frying and barbecuing foods results in more stimulating (yang) foods.
+Cooking methods also influence the stimulating properties of food.
+Boiling and steaming food typically result in cooler (yin) options, while frying and barbecuing tend to create more stimulating (yang) dishes.
+Remember, when making dietary changes, moderation is key.
+Sustainable changes are often best introduced gradually.

 |